Matix-Media/freedom-cmd/README.md

 + `help` Lists all helpful commands.

 ## Feedback & improvement
-If you want to help append processes to the list or even want to impreove the whole project, just write a issue or a comment.
+If you want to help append processes to the list or even want to improve the whole project, just write an issue or a comment.